 - Breast tenderness

 - Water retention

 - A feeling of being overwhelmed or not in control

-- Decreased interest in usual activities (where you withdraw from certain social relationships, prefer watching re-runs of Sex in the City or binge-watching romantic comedies)
+- Decreased interest in usual activities (where you withdraw from certain social relationships and prefer watching re-runs of Sex in the City or binge-watching romantic comedies)

 - Increased interpersonal conflicts (finding reasons to start arguments with people)

-These symptoms begin in the luteal phase of your menstrual cycle which is the second half of the menstrual cycle.
-PMS symptoms start to drop in from Day 14 of a regular 28 day cycle, and can continue right up to a few days after bleeding has started.
+PMS symptoms start to drop in from day 14 of a regular 28-day cycle and can continue right up to a few days after bleeding has started.

 There are other factors at play here too .
-Things like travel, illness, stress, weather changes and other environmental factors may affect ovulation, length of menstrual cycle and the severity of your PMS symptoms.
+Things like travel, illness, stress, weather changes, and other environmental factors may affect ovulation, the length of your menstrual cycle and the severity of your PMS symptoms.

 Let's break this explanation down.

 PMS symptoms can begin in the early, mid, or late luteal phase, which as we mentioned, is from day 14 of a typical 28-day cycle.